ronnymees/introduction_to_prototyping/docs/81_docker/README.md

 ### Docker files

 With Docker Compose installed, you need two seperate docker files for each environment.
-Let's name these Dockerfiles as `Dockerfile-dev`.
+Let's name these Dockerfiles as `Dockerfile.dev`.

 **Backend-api**
 ```dockerfile